aserranoTCCM/ACT-Homeworks/project1/README.md

 - **output directory:** This directory is used to store all the outputs calculated with the code.

-- **SRC directory:**  The C code can be found inside this directory.
+- **src directory:**  The C code can be found inside this directory.

 - **Authors.md:** In this file, all the collaborators that have worked on the code can be found.